BentoGambin/FaithForge-64x/.github/README.md

 Just an ordinary but definitely not a simple faithful edit.
 64 pixels of pure rgba, and that's squared! per texture!

-For instalation head to https://github.com/BentoGambin/FaithForge-64x/wiki/Installation
+For instalation head to releases (on the right) and download latest *.zip!

 Normal and specullar mapping support is HEAVILY encouraged, POM is optional but also recommended.